Ampang–Kuala Lumpur Elevated Highway: History

 The construction of the Ampang–Kuala Lumpur Elevated Highway was approved on 16 May 1996 when Prolintas was awarded the concession of the highway, which will end in 2029.
 Construction began in the same year at the banks of the Klang River and was completed in 2001.
-The highway was opened to traffic on 17 May 2001 after numerous delays, and the toll collection started on 1 June 2001.
+The highway opened to traffic on 17 May 2001 after numerous delays, and the toll collection started on 1 June 2001.

 Plans

 The highway was designed to accommodate future expansion of the Jelatek–Kuala Lumpur Middle Ring Road 2 section from the current four-lane carriageway to six-lane carriageways.
 The expansion will take place along the northern bank of the Klang River and Ampang River.
-According to the concessionaire agreement between Prolintas and the federal government, Prolintas is required to expand the highway once the average daily traffic exceeds 93,000 vehicles daily.
+According to the concessionaire agreement between Prolintas and the federal government, Prolintas is required to expand the highway once the average daily traffic exceeds 93,000 vehicles.
 As a result, a chicane was formed right after the Exit 1203 Jelatek Interchange for Ampang-bound traffic.
 Prolintas will only be allowed to raise the toll rate once the upgrading works of the Jelatek–MRR2 section to six-lane carriageway begins.

 On 5 November 2015, the upgrading works (called AKLEH Phase 2) of the AKLEH (Ampang-bound traffic) from Jelatek to Ampang-MRR2 was opened to traffic.